 Serena Davenport 2021

-Serena is the Acting CEO and General Manager at St Eds.
+Serena is the General Manager at St Eds, and is currently on maternity leave.
 She has recently completed an apprenticeship and diploma in Management and Leadership.
 She continually reviews and develops the provision to accommodate more young people in need of alternative vocational training.
-She strives to find new collaborative opportunities, and works closely with Skills Training UK and the trustees to develop St Eds.
+She strives to find new collaborative opportunities, and works closely with our partners and the trustees to develop St Eds.
 Serena firmly believes that every young person deserves the right to achieve their full potential, irrespective of the social and mainstream educational challenges they may have faced growing up.
-She is extremely proud of the work that St Eds has achieved and the difference that staff and tutors have made to the lives of the young people.

 Becky